eMapR/LTOP_Imaging/README.md

 	5. Run tasks

 #### 2 Getting SNIC data from the Google drive to Islay (Moving Data)

+Here, we move our SNIC datasets to a server for further processing .

 	1. Open terminal on Islay in a VNC